mdabrowski1990/uds/docs/source/pages/knowledge_base/osi_model.rst

 UDS Standards
 -------------
-UDS protocol is defined by multiple standards which are the main source of information and requirements about it.
+UDS is defined by multiple standards which are the main source of information and requirements about this protocol.
 Full list of standards is included in the table below:

 +--------------+-------------+-------------+-------------+-------------+----------------+-------------+